From Open Vocabulary to Open World: Teaching Vision Language Models to Detect Novel Objects

 where $\alpha$ is a weight parameter.
 Since $w_{\mathcal{U}}$ is defined at test time, it is able to dynamically shift its focus when new known classes are added.

-\paragraph{Multi-Scale Contrastive Anchor Learning} CLIP \cite{clip} is not natively immune to out-of-distribution samples~\cite{mcm,clipn,locoop,negativeprompts,npcvpr24}.
-This problem also exists with CLIP-based OVD models.
-To effectively identify unknown objects and continuously accommodate new classes, we propose a method called Multi-Scale Contrastive Anchor Learning (MSCAL).
+\paragraph{Multi-Scale Contrastive Anchor Learning} To effectively identify near-out-of-distribution objects and continuously accommodate new classes, we propose a method called Multi-Scale Contrastive Anchor Learning (MSCAL).
 Assume we currently have $N$ known classes.
 For each class $i$, we train a MSCAL module to identify whether a spatial location in feature pyramid $P$ belongs to that class, by maximizing the inner product between the class anchor $\mu_i$ with spatial locations from class $i$, and minimizing the inner product with spatial locations from other classes.